-Creating Winning Proposals Lesson 1 – The Preliminaries
+Creating Winning Proposals Lesson 2 – Preparation

 The second in a four-part proposal writing series, Lesson 2 "Preparation" will cover getting ready to write a proposal.
 During this session, the following topics will be covered: Identifying the